Language selection

 U.S. tariff rates

-What is a tariff rate and where do I find the U.S. tariff rate applied on my product?
+Question 3: What is a tariff rate and where do I find the U.S. tariff rate applied on my product?

 Tariff rates, also known as tariffs or duties, applied on imported goods into the United States from most trading partners average less than 5%.
 Under the Canada-U.S.-Mexico Agreement (CUSMA)Footnote 6, which replaced the North American Free Trade Agreement (NAFTA) on 1 July 2020, nearly all Canadian-origin products are duty-free (0% tariff) into the United States.
 One notable exception is cheese, which may be subject to a tariff-rate quota (TRQ).
-See question 4 below for more information on TRQs in place under CUSMA/USMCA.
+See Section-I-H-Q4 question 4 below for more information on TRQs in place under CUSMA/USMCA.

 To find the U.S. tariff rate for your product, use the Canada Tariff Finder.
 In addition to providing the tariff code, the tool provides both the standard tariff rate (known as "most favored nation" or MFN rate) as well as the preferential tariff rate under CUSMA/USMCA.

-With CUSMA/USMCA in place, I thought all U.S. tariffs were eliminated (0% tariff) for Canadian products.
+Question 4: With CUSMA/USMCA in place, I thought all U.S. tariffs were eliminated (0% tariff) for Canadian products.
 Why do I need to know about tariff rates?

 To receive duty-free treatment (0% tariff), goods imported into the United States from Canada must meet the CUSMA/USMCA rules of origin, which are the criteria to benefit from the lower tariff.
 Goods imported from Canada that do not meet the rules of origin are considered "non-originating" and you may be required to pay the U.S. MFN tariff rate upon entry of your goods.

-See question 6 below for more information on CUSMA/USMCA rules of origin.
+See Question 6 below for more information on CUSMA/USMCA rules of origin.

-My products are not high-value goods.
-Can I avoid any/all U.S. tariffs for low-value shipments?
-If so, what is the value threshold and the benefits?
+Question 5: Can I avoid any/all U.S. tariffs for low-value shipments and if so, what is the value threshold and the benefits?

 You may avoid paying any U.S. tariffs for goods into the United States if the value of your shipment does not exceed the low-value threshold, also known as the "de minimis value".
 In the United States, the low-value/de minimis threshold is an aggregate fair retail value in the country of shipment of not more than USD $800 imported by one person on one day.

-Note, there are certain exceptions to the low-value shipment threshold.
+Note: There are certain exceptions to the low-value shipment threshold.
 See this chart for more information on exceptions to the low-value shipment threshold.

 Be aware: Even if your products are duty-free under CUSMA/USMCA and/or because they are considered low-value shipments, you will still need to know your tariff code.

-Are there cases in which U.S. tariffs are not duty-free (0% tariff) under CUSMA/UMCSA and higher tariff rates may be applied on my product?
+Question 6: Are there cases in which U.S. tariffs are not duty-free (0% tariff) under CUSMA/UMCSA and higher tariff rates may be applied on my product?

 While the majority of Canadian products will enter the United States duty-free (0% tariff), there are some situations in which your product may not benefit from duty-free access into the United States:

-1. Your shipment is valued over $800 USD (which is above the “de minimis” value threshold) and is not considered Canadian-origin under the CUSMA/USMCA rules of origin.
-See question 6 below for more information on CUSMA/USMCA rules of origin.
+1. Your shipment is valued over $800 USD (which is above the "de minimis" value threshold) and is not considered Canadian-origin under the CUSMA/USMCA rules of origin.
+See Section-I-G-Q6 question 6 below for more information on CUSMA/USMCA rules of origin.

 2. Your product is subject to a U.S. tariff rate quota (TRQ) which allows for a lower tariff rate ("in-quota rate") on imports up to a specified quantity ("quota amount") and a higher tariff rate ("over-quota rate") on imports that exceed the quota amount.
 The CUSMA/USMCA provides a list of goods that face a TRQ.Footnote 7

-On what value/price will U.S. CBP assess tariffs if a product does not qualify for duty-free entry (0% tariff) into the United States?
+Question 7: On what value/price will U.S. CBP assess tariffs if a product does not qualify for duty-free entry (0% tariff) into the United States?
 For instance, my shipment does not fall under the de minimis-value shipment threshold of $800 USD and my product is not considered a Canadian-origin product.

 CBP imposes tariffs on the declared customs value, which is included on the commercial invoice.
 The declared customs value should be the price the buyer in the United States paid for the goods, not the amount the goods will be sold for in the United States.